 What is H1B Visa?

-The H-1B visa is also called a Person in Specialty Occupation Visa.
-This means that you can get this type of U.S work visa if you qualify and are accepted in a specific job position which has the following requirements:
+The H1B visa is a U.S work visa that allows companies to employ workers in specialty occupations where a graduate university is required.
+Because of this, it is also called a Person in Specialty Occupation Visa.
+This means that you can get this type of visa if you qualify and are accepted in a specific job position which has the following requirements:

 - Possession of an advanced educational degree such as: